Features Pricing Blog Login Get Started

 "The chef took delivery of fresh sardines this morning.
 They are small, grilled with olive oil from the neighbour's grove.
 I would start there."

-"I don't want my guests buried in their phones.
-I don't want technology replacing my staff.
-That's not the restaurant I want to run."
+"I do not want my guests buried in their phones.
+I do not want technology replacing my staff.
+That is not the restaurant I want to run."

-The best restaurants in the world — Michelin-starred kitchens, boutique hotels, destination dining rooms — use digital menus.
+The best restaurants in the world use digital menus, and their service has never felt more human.
+Michelin-starred kitchens, boutique hotels, destination dining rooms.
 They did not become cold.
 They became sharper.

 The guest looks at the menu for forty-five seconds, not eight minutes.
 They look up.
 They talk to each other.
 They ask the server a real question, not a translation question.

-No credit card for the free plan.
-Cancel anytime on paid plans.
+One simple price.
+Everything included.
+No commission on covers, ever.
 No one from sales will call you.

 Create my digital menu